awsdocs/aws-lambda-developer-guide/doc_source/programming-model.md

 **Note**
 The Lambda console uses AWS Cloud9 to provide an integrated development environment in the browser\.
 You can also use AWS Cloud9 to develop Lambda functions in your own environment\.
 For more information, see [Working with AWS Lambda Functions](https://docs.aws.amazon.com/cloud9/latest/user-guide/lambda-functions.html) in the AWS Cloud9 user guide\.

 The `index.js` file exports a function named `handler` that takes an event object and a context object\.
 This is the [handler function](nodejs-prog-model-handler.md) that Lambda calls when the function is invoked\.
 The Node\.js function runtime gets invocation events from Lambda and passes them to the handler\.
+In the function configuration, the handler value is `index.handler`\.

 Each time you save your function code, the Lambda console creates a deployment package, which is a ZIP archive that contains your function code\.
 As your function development progresses, you will want to store your function code in source control, add libraries, and automate deployments\.
 Start by [creating a deployment package](nodejs-create-deployment-pkg.md) and updating your code at the command line\.